IN CONVERSATION WITH CLAUDIA ORSETTI

-Italian Photographer Claudia Orsetti is an architect by training, but as long as she can remember has been photographing things.
+Italian Photographer Claudia Orsetti is an architect, but as long as she can remember has been photographing "things".
 She has lived in Switzerland, Tokyo, New York, and London, before moving to Amsterdam at the beginning of 2020.
 Photography for her is a way of knowing places and people and their stories, but also knowing herself.
 She is most interested in the "obvious things", the imprecise moments without expectations, the reality where you think there is nothing to see.
 She is attracted by contradictions and those often become the centre of her work.

 When and how did you start getting interested in photography?